aybabtme/marioai-uottawa/idea.md

 ![](readme/45947.png)

 There you are, all set like a big {girl,boy}!
-Call your mom and tell about what you just did.
+Call your mom and tell her about what you just did.

 ![](readme/45958.png)